open-xcm-tools/xcm-js-tools/packages/xcm-util/README.md

 ### Sorting and deduplicating assets

 `xcm-util` defines a set of functions designed to sort and deduplicate asset collections based on their versioning and properties.
-The primary goal is to ensure that the assets are organized in a specific order and that any duplicates are removed, while also aggregating certain properties of the assets when duplicates are found.
+The primary goal is to ensure that the assets are organized in a specific order, that any duplicates are removed and aggregate certain properties, specifically summing the fungible amounts of assets with the same ID or ignoring duplicate NFTs.

-`xcm-util` package provides opportunity to create an array of assets without thinking about their logical order, just use the function `sortAndDeduplicateAssets` or `sortAndDeduplicateVersionedAssets`:
+The `sortAndDeduplicateAssets` and `sortAndDeduplicateVersionedAssets` functions provide the described functionality.

 ```typescript
 const assets = [